fabioperrella/fabioperrella.github.io/_posts/2020-12-28-using-client-stubs-for-easy-and-reliable-integration-tests.md

 end
 ```

-In this case, we have no guarantee that the return of `Aws::S3::Client#get_object` is the same as the stubbed one.
+In this case, there is no guarantee that the return of `Aws::S3::Client#get_object` is the same as the stubbed one.

 Even if we compare and be sure that it is correct, if the API or method change their response, the test would be stuck with the stub response and it could be noticed only in production!